rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 It is also IMO a very interesting case of TS making a bigger impact of how we actually code.
-_"Check before you use"_  game becomes type assisted and happens on a larger scale of `item` types instead of single (e.g. _email subject_, _email cc_, etc.) properties.
+_"Check before you use"_  game becomes type assisted and happens on a larger scale of `item` types instead of single (e.g. the email _subject_, _from_, _cc_, etc.) properties.
 This adds a lot of clarity to the code.
 TS types not just check my code, types change how I code!

 `t is T` type is one of the TypeScript [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) tools.
 The documentation refers to it as _type guards_ and _type predicates_.
 IMO, the idea of a middle ground between type checked safety and unsafe type coercion is brilliant.
-It is something that sits half way between a cast and type equality proof, again, simply brilliant.
+It is something that sits half way between a cast and a type equality proof, again, simply brilliant.
-This will probably influence other languages (e.g. here is [enhancement proposal for Python](https://www.python.org/dev/peps/pep-0647/)).
+This will probably influence other languages (e.g. here is [_add_blank_target enhancement proposal for Python](https://www.python.org/dev/peps/pep-0647/)).

 The syntax `t is T` is interesting, it clearly borrows from dependently typed languages.
 The value `t` appears next to the type `T` and comes from the earlier part of the declaration.
-This also justifies a bit the existence of otherwise cumbersome parameter names in the type definition (something I complained about in my previous post).
+This also somewhat justifies the existence of otherwise cumbersome parameter names in type definitions (something I complained about in my previous post).

 I hope the TS community develops a healthy aversion to casting.
 Why would you use a type checker if you keep subverting it?
 I also hope that exporting functions returning type guards will become a standard practice for APIs.

 **Use of `any` in type guards**
-Arguably, a safer approach was for me to define `isMessageRead` and `isMessageCompose` using a parameter type more restrictive than `any`.
+Arguably, a safer approach was for me to define `isMessageRead` and `isMessageCompose` using a parameter type that is more restrictive than `any`.
 As we discussed in the previous section, the `item` type provided by _office.js_ is incorrect.
 So to keep this example simple I decided to widen `item` to `unknown` as if _office.js_ did not provide me with any type information about it.
 Using `any` in type guards appears to be a common practice.
-Implementing a type guard typically requires checking existence of object properties and `any` gives access to these.
+Implementing a type guard typically requires checking existence of object properties and `any` provides access to these.
-My suggestion is avoiding type guards in certain places, e.g. in generics.
+My suggestion is to avoid type guards in certain places, e.g. in generics.
 We want generics to be generic.
-More on this at the end of this post.
+More on this later in this post.

 ## Note about the `unknown` type

 This post started with unsafe use of `JSON.parse`.
-I am quite sure that if only TypeScript could travel back in time `JSON.parse` would return `uknown` instead of `any`.
+I am quite sure that if TypeScript could travel back in time `JSON.parse` would return `uknown` instead of `any`.

 ```JavaScript